patrickzib/TSMD/README.md

 <h2 align="center">Time Series Motif Discovery</h2>
 <p>

 Motif Discovery consists of identifying repeated patterns and locating their occurrences in a time series without prior knowledge about their shape or location.
 In practice motif discovery faces several data-related challenges which has lead to numerous definition of the motif discovery problem and algorithms partially encompassing these challenges.
-In this repo, we provide a set of real time series labeled specifically for the purpose of motif discovery, as well as a set of algorithms carefully chosen to best represent the litterature spectrum.
+In this paper, we provide an exhaustive review of the literature in terms of data-related challenges, motif definitions, and algorithms.
+We also present an analysis of strengths and weaknesses of algorithms carefully chosen to best represent the litterature spectrum.
+The analysis follows research questions we identified from our review.
+Our experimental results provide practical guidelines for selecting motif discovery algorithms suitable for the task at hand and open to new research directions.
-We also provide an analysis of strengths and weaknesses of these selected algorithms.
-The analysis follows research questions that we have identified on the basis of challenges encounter in practice.
-Our experimental results should provide a practical guide for selecting the most suitable algorithm for motif discovery and open new research directions.

 ## Contributors